dijasila/GPAW/doc/install/BGP/jugene.rst

 jugene.fz-juelich.de
 ====================

-Here you find information about the the system `<http://www.fz-juelich.de/jsc/jugene>`_.
+Here you find information about the system `<http://www.fz-juelich.de/jsc/jugene>`_.

 Numpy needs to be build with powerpc-bgp-linux-gfortran instead of gfortran